DiscoverCCRI/leorover-base-image/README.md

-# leorover-test-image
+# LeoRover Test Image
-This is a Docker image designed to run on top of the LeoRover
+This is a Docker image designed to run on top of the LeoRover.